Corded vs Cordless Vacuum Cleaners

 - Storage may require a wall mount / accessible plug point for charging

-Ultimately, you'll need to decide if the easier cleaning is worth the pay-off of more regular maintenance.
-To find the models with the best battery life, you can compare scores in our cordless vacuum cleaner reviews.
+To find the models with the best battery life, compare runtime scores in our cordless vacuum cleaner reviews.

-On average a cordless vacuum cleaner sucks up 47% of the dust embedded in thick carpet, compared to 79% for ordinary vacuums
+On average, cordless vacuum cleaners suck up 41% of dust from carpets, compared to 70% for corded vacuums

 What about battery life?